AriefWidagdo/CapstoneModul2/README.md

     *   Analyzed **Spending Composition**, **Channel Preference**, and **Campaign Acceptance Rates** for each segment.
     *   Calculated **Customer Lifetime Value (CLV)** and ran simulations to quantify the financial impact of proposed marketing strategies.
     *   Used **Linear Regression** to confirm the primary drivers of customer spending.
-5.  **Dashboarding:** Designed a mock-up for a four-part interactive Tableau dashboard to allow for dynamic exploration of the segments.
+5.  **Dashboarding:** Designed and built an interactive Tableau dashboard to allow for dynamic exploration of the segments.

 ### How to Run